 - Garlic: Crushed garlic infused the dressing with bold, aromatic flavors, tying the whole dish together.

-Each ingredient played a critical role in creating a salad that was fresh, tangy, and indulgent at the same time.
+Each ingredient in the original Caesar salad ingredients list played a crucial role in creating a dish that was fresh, tangy, and indulgent.

 For a modern twist on the original Caesar salad, explore the Mexican Caesar Salad Recipe, which adds a bit of flair while staying true to its roots.